Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 With such support from the public, I hope Utah will accelerate the adoption of electric vehicles and implementation of renewable energy sources.
 The government could take the lead on this by electrifying their fleet vehicles where applicable.
 This happens to be the #2 recommendation made by a 37-person Technical Advisory Committee tasked with informing Utah's legislature on how best to improve our air quality.
 Check out all 7 recommendations made by the committee [here](https://gardner.utah.edu/wp-content/uploads/Utah-Roadmap-Public-Draft.pdf).

+Worth noting here is that as long as fossil fuels are the dominant source of energy in the valley, Salt Lake City's quickly growing population (resulting in more traffic, more buildings, more economic activity) will lead directly to greater fossil fuel combustion, more pollution, and worse air quality.

 **Conclusion**:

 Despite great progress from 1980 to 1995, air quality in Salt lake City has become worse in recent years.
 The pollutants most responsible for this alarming trend are ozone (smog) and PM2.5 (particulate pollution).
-Both of these pollutants are caused in large part by the combustion of fossil fuels within the valley's transportation and residential/commercial energy needs.
+Both of these pollutants are caused in large part by the combustion of fossil fuels for the valley's transportation and residential/commercial energy needs.
 Accelerating the adoption of electric vehicles and renewable energy sources is the most direct route to improving air quality in Salt Lake City.

 **Future work**:

-The original dataframe I made for this post contains AQI data for all counties across the U.S. from 1980 to 2018.
-In order to make air quality data accessible for more people, I'd like to make an interactive plot using bokeh or plotly that would allow users to select their own state and county in order to get direct access to the plots I found useful in assessing Salt Lake City's air quality.
+The original dataframe made for this post contains AQI data for all counties across the U.S. from 1980 to 2018.
+In order to make air quality data accessible for more people, I would like to make an interactive dashboard that would allow users to select their own state and county in order to get direct access to the plots I found useful in assessing Salt Lake City's air quality.
 This could help communities diagnose the quality of their air at an AQI level, then look specifically at which primary sources of pollution are at fault, thus better informing their efforts at improving their air.

 In addition, through this work I found I really knew very little about how air quality is measured, communicated, and how harmful polluted air can be.
 Placing more visible air quality monitors downtown in high foot traffic areas that display live readouts of air quality and pollutant mix could help educate others and further increase public awareness of the issue, potentially accelerating political action.